-The OVP comparator becomes active after the SS/VREF voltage reaches 0.9 V. TDA38826 has a Latched OVP response, i.e., when OVP is triggered, the Control FET remains latched off until either VCC voltage or the EN signal is cycled.
+The OVP comparator becomes active after the SS/VREF voltage reaches 0.6 V. TDA38812 has a Latched OVP response, i.e., when OVP is triggered, the Control FET remains latched off until either VCC voltage or the EN signal is cycled.

 Over Voltage Protection (OVP) is achieved by comparing the FB voltage to an OVP threshold voltage.
 When the FB voltage exceeds the OVP threshold, an over voltage trip signal is asserted after 4 μs (typical) delay.
 The Control MOSFET is latched OFF and PGood flags low.
-The Synchronous MOSFET remains ON to discharge the output until it hits the -10 A negative current limit (NOCP_OVP).
-When it hits -10 A limit, the Synchronous MOSFET is turned OFF and Control MOSFET is turned ON.
-After about TON time, the Control MOSFET is turned OFF and Synchronous MOSFET is turned back ON.
+The Synchronous MOSFET remains ON to discharge the output until it hits the -9 A negative current limit (NOCP\OVP).
+When it hits -9 A limit, the Synchronous MOSFET is turned OFF and Control MOSFET is turned ON for TON time.
+Then the Control MOSFET is turned OFF and Synchronous MOSFET is turned back ON.
 This operation is repeated until the FB voltage drops below 50% of the SS/VREF voltage.
-When FB voltage drops below around 50% of the reference voltage, Synchronous MOSFET is turned OFF if the part is operating in DEM.
-If operating in FCCM, it repeats the switching behavior (Synchronous MOSFET turned ON until the NOCP limit is hit, then turn OFF Synchronous MOSFET and turn control MOSFET ON for TON time) until FB is discharged to 10% of the reference voltage.
-After that Control MOSFET stays latched OFF.
-If ever the FB rises above the OVP threshold in this state, the response is repeated.
+When FB voltage drops below 50% of the reference voltage, Synchronous MOSFET is turned OFF if the part is operating in DEM.
+If operating in FCCM, it repeats the switching behavior (Synchronous MOSFET turned ON until the NOCP limit is hit, then turn OFF Synchronous MOSFET and turn control MOSFET ON for TON time)